 English Queens: Elizabeth I

-We often use colons to introduce direct speech.
+When using punctuation in English, we often use colons to introduce direct speech.
 For example:

 Then she said: ‘I hope you have a good trip.’